Bonkahe/HealthShine-App/README.md

 ### HealthShine was developed at Space Apps Hackathon in Huntsville AL.

 All code is open source and free for public use.
-This repo is one part of a two part project, this one is the website side of the project, the other is the companion Android app.
+This repo is one part of a two part project, this one is the Android app, the other is the companion website.

 The accompanying github repo for the app can be found at: https://github.com/mjhouse/healthshine